• Art magazine

 The influence of love, marriage and affairs on the work of Frida Kahlo

-The love , marriage and affairs of Frida Kahlo had a strong influence on their work.
-Her turbulent life is reflected in the various topics of her paintings.
+The love , marriage and affairs of Frida Kahlo had a strong influence on their work. mirrors 's turbulent life in the various topics of her paintings.

 One of the best -known relationships was that of her husband Diego Rivera, a famous Mexican artist.
 She painted several portraits of him and dedicated some of her works to him.